edmundedgar/did-plc-p2p-guard-rails/README.md

 It can also refuse to tell users and mirrors which updates it has accepted, in which case it will not be possible to run an honest mirror, so users cannot get information from any other source even if there is one they trust that was online when the updates were made.

-This differs from the situation elsewhere in atproto, where although users may rely on a semi-trusted server such as a relay or appview to provide them with data, they can always get the data from somewhere else if the server misbehaves and verify its accuracy.
+This differs from the situation elsewhere in atproto, where although users may rely on a semi-trusted server such as a relay or appview to provide them with data, they can always get the data from somewhere else and verify its accuracy if the server misbehaves.

 ### Malicious reorgs